meteor/meteor/v3-docs/docs/index.md

 layout: home

 hero:
-  text: "The full-stack JavaScript platform"
+  text: "Meteor API Docs"
-  tagline: "Stop fighting with frameworks and start shipping real apps"
+  tagline: "All the documentation you need to build and deploy your app with Meteor."
   image:
     src: /logo.png
     alt: Meteor